 - The initial EPI goals were to vaccinate every child against tuberculosis, polio, diphtheria, pertussis, tetanus and measles by the time they were one year of age, and to give tetanus toxoid vaccinations to women to protect them and their newborns against tetanus.

 Vaccines to prevent other diseases have become available since the introduction of EPI and are recommended by the WHO for global use.
-They cover diseases such as hepatitis B disease, diarrhoeal disease caused by rotaviruses, and pneumonia and other respiratory tract infections caused by Haemophilus influenzae type B and pneumococcal bacteria.
+They cover diseases such as hepatitis B disease, infections or cervical cancer caused by human papillomavirus, diarrhoeal disease caused by rotaviruses, and pneumonia and other respiratory tract infections caused by Haemophilus influenzae type B and pneumococcal bacteria.
 Others, such as the vaccine against yellow fever, are recommended in countries where the disease burden is significant.

-The main vaccine-preventable diseases targeted by the EPI and the associated vaccines
+The main vaccine-preventable diseases and the associated vaccines

 |Tubercle bacillus||Bacillus Calmette-Guérin (BCG) vaccine|

 |Diphtheria toxoid** vaccine|

 |Pertussis*||Whole-cell pertussis (wP) vaccine,

 Acellular (cell-free) pertussis (aP) vaccine

 |Measles virus||Measles vaccine|

 |Haemophilus influenzae type B (Hib)||Hib conjugate vaccine|